dsouzaalfred/dsouzaalfred.github.io/_posts/2020-09-17-react-styling.md

   color: grey;
 }
 ```
-It's a CSS file nothing fancy going on here.
+It's just a CSS file, nothing fancy going on here.

-Now import this css file into our component file
+Now import this CSS file into our component file

 ```javascript
 import React from 'react';